Skills derive from methodology through distillation

 • Same substance, different concentration.
 Both are natural language for LLM consumption.
 No phase change.
 Just purification.

 • The residue has value.
-In crystallisation, the "soft" form is superseded.
+In codification, the "soft" form is superseded.
 In distillation, the source material remains useful — you return to it when the distillate doesn't cover your case.
 A domain where claim-titles don't work well requires going back to the methodology to reason about what to change.

 • The process requires judgment.
 Distillation isn't mechanical compilation.
 A different person reading the same methodology would distil a meaningfully different skill.
 What to extract, what to leave behind, what sequence to impose on ideas that aren't inherently sequential — these are design decisions.